MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

 **Note**: If you confirm this experience by enabling the policy and selecting **Microsoft Edge**, users will still receive this banner, but **Manage my settings** will be grayed out and unavailable to use.

-For additional information about how users can individually control this experience, see our Microsoft Support page: [Outlook emails open next to web links in Microsoft Edge](https://support.microsoft.com/topic/stay-in-your-flow-with-microsoft-365-on-microsoft-edge-b0e1a1c1-bd62-462c-9ed5-5938b9c649f0).
+For more information about how users can individually control this experience, see [Outlook emails open next to web links in Microsoft Edge](https://support.microsoft.com/topic/stay-in-your-flow-with-microsoft-365-on-microsoft-edge-b0e1a1c1-bd62-462c-9ed5-5938b9c649f0).